 Its sister building, Aeroquay Two, was originally a cargo facility but overcrowding at the first terminal and the cancellation of a second GTA airport forced its conversion to a passenger hub.

 Unfortunately, it lacked windows and parking and had to undergo major alterations.

 The 1970s brought Toronto International Airport's worst disaster.
 A miscommunication between Captain Peter Hamilton and First Officer Donald Rowland onboard Air Canada Flight 621, a McDonnell Douglas DC-8-63, on final approach led to the plane's wing spoilers being deployed too early, causing a sudden downward drop.

 The aircraft, carrying 109 people, hit the runway with enough force to tear off an engine and part of the right wing.

 The pilot managed to get the plane back into the air for a go-around but the damaged section was already trailing burning fuel.
 With the original runway closed on account of debris, the pilots attempted to position themselves for landing from a different direction.

-Today, Pearson handles 400,000 flights and 32 million passengers a year and is the only airport in Canada with scheduled services to all the inhabited continents on the planet.
+Today, Pearson handles 1,100 flights per day and 47 million passengers a year, and is the only airport in Canada with scheduled services to all the inhabited continents on the planet.
 That's a long way to come from Frank Chapman's farm house.